DavidHickman/tnris.org/content/markdown/news/2015-01-09-naip-2014-statewide-aerial-available.md

 The National Agriculture Imagery Program (NAIP) 2014 1-meter orthoimagery covering the entire state of Texas are now available from TNRIS.

-These image products were flown April – October 2014 during leaf-on conditions and include Compressed County Mosaics (CCMs) - **available by request** - and Digital Orthophoto Quarter Quads (DOQQs) – **available April 2015**.
+These image products were flown April – October 2014 during leaf-on conditions and include Compressed County Mosaics (CCMs) - **available by request** - and Digital Orthophoto Quarter Quads (DOQQs) – **available May 2015**.

 NAIP is a nationwide program administered by the USDA-Farm Service Agency-Aerial Photography Field Office.